Best Of15 min read

 Personal Capital

-Personal Capital rebranded under Empower in recent years but still operates as "Personal Capital" in many contexts — you'll see both names floating around, which I'll admit is mildly confusing.
-It's primarily an investment and net worth platform, but its debt tracking and cash flow tools make it a legitimately useful personal finance tool for debt payoff, especially if you're managing debt while trying to build wealth simultaneously.
+Personal Capital rebranded under Empower in recent years but still operates as "Personal Capital" in many contexts — you'll see both names, which I'll admit is mildly confusing.
+It's primarily an investment and net worth platform, but here's what caught me off guard: its debt tracking and cash flow tools make it genuinely useful for debt payoff, especially if you're managing debt while trying to build wealth at the same time.
 Which, honestly, is most people over 30.

 Key Features: